-Our Camps offer some of the finest outdoor experiences a Scout, his friends, and parents can enjoy anywhere, and here’s why:
+Our Camps offer some of the finest outdoor experiences a camper, his or her friends, and parents can enjoy anywhere, and here’s why:

 Each of our Camping programs is administered by a Nationally Certified Camp Director and all key staff are trained in their areas of responsibility.
 Our staff members are carefully selected and reflect the principles of Scouting.

 All of our camps feature facilities in natural surroundings.
-Our Adventure Day Camp, Taste of Scouting and Adventure Overnight Week are held at locations that are inspected for safety, cleanliness, and program suitability.
+Our Adventure Day Camp, Adventure Overnight and Taste of Scouting are held at locations that are inspected for safety, cleanliness, and program suitability.

 It’s easy to see the benefits of the programs we offer.
 Of course, fun is the top priority of every boy.
 But, while delivering the fun, we manage to add in equal amounts of citizenship, fitness, self-esteem, and character development that are the hallmarks of Scouting.